-All submissions will be rigorously peer-reviewed and evaluated based on the quality of their technical contribution, originality, soundness, significance, presentation, understanding of the state of the art, and overall quality.
+All submissions will be subject to a rigorous single-blind peer-review and evaluated based on the quality of their technical contribution, originality, soundness, significance, presentation, understanding of the state of the art, and overall quality.

 We intend to continue the tradition of giving the best papers of the conference an opportunity to publish an extended version in a special issue of ACM Transactions on Autonomous and Adaptive Systems (TAAS).
 The Karsten Schwan Best Paper Award will be awarded to a selected paper.

 For the first time, ACSOS introduces an artifact evaluation program.
 To improve reproducibility of results, authors of accepted papers with a computational component are invited to submit their code and/or their data to an optional artifact evaluation process.
 A dedicated committee will be in charge of reproducing the results presented in the accepted papers.
 Participation in the program is optional and does not impact the paper acceptance in any way.
 The best artifacts will be awarded the IEEE ACSOS Best Software Artifact Award.
 Artifacts that are successfully reproduced will be highlighted in the conference program, and they will feature in the corresponding camera ready paper a badge of reproducibility.